 - 1. Remove the computer cover. - 2.
 If necessary, disconnect any cables connected to the card. - 3.
 Remove the screw from the mounting bracket of the card you want to remove. - 4.
 Grasp the card by its outside corners, and ease it out of its connector. - 5.
 If you are removing the card permanently, install a metal filler bracket over the empty card-slot opening. - W NOTE: Installing filler brackets over empty card-slot openings is necessary to maintain Federal Communications Commission (FCC) certification of the system.
-The brackets also keep dust and dirt out of your computer

-- 6. Replace the computer cover, and reconnect your computer and peripherals to their power sources and turn them on. - V NOTE: After you remove and replace the cover, the chassis intrusion detector will cause the following message to be displayed at the next system start-up:
+The brackets also keep dust and dirt out of your computer. - 6.
+Replace the computer cover, and reconnect your computer and peripherals to their power sources and turn them on. - V NOTE: After you remove and replace the cover, the chassis intrusion detector will cause the following message to be displayed at the next system start-up:

-7. To reset the chassis intrusion detector, enter System Setup during system's POST.
-In the Chassis Intrusion option, press the left- or rightarrow key to select Reset, and then choose Enabled.
-Enabled.
+7. To reset the chassis intrusion detector, enter System Setup and reset Chassis Intrusion to Enabled or Enabled-Silent.

-See the online System User's Guide for detailed instructions on the intrusion detector.
+See the online System User's Guide for detailed instructions on the Intrusion detector.

-VOTE: If a setup password has been assigned by someone else, contact your network administrator for information on resetting the chassis intrusion detector.
+V NOTE: If a setup password has been assigned by someone else, contact your network administrator for information on resetting the chassis intrusion detector.